Meet Sheriff Ed Gonzalez

 As chair of City Council’s Public Safety & Homeland Security Committee, Ed broke new ground with initiatives to protect vulnerable seniors from elder abuse, expand the fight against human trafficking, reduce the public safety risks of stray animals, protect cyclists and pedestrians on city streets and protect online buyers and sellers from predators.

 Ed was elected Sheriff of Harris County, Texas on November 8, 2016.
-His first term, where he has continued to prioritize public safety and reform.
-Sheriff Gonzalez:
+He was re-elected to a second term on November 3, 2020.

 Sheriff Ed Gonzalez